News About SEO, AEO, Agents, LLMs, Workflows

 You rank on page one.
 Your content is comprehensive.
 But when someone asks ChatGPT the same question, it cites your competitor instead.

 The difference isn’t quality—it’s structure.
 LLMs extract answers differently than humans read pages.
-If you want to get cited by ChatGPT, you need to format your content for extraction, not just comprehension.

 How LLMs “Read” Your Content